 Currently, 2 factor authentication is available for Apple Mail, Google’s gmail, Microsoft’s outlook.
-If you use any of these you should enable this feature. if your still using Yahoo, they’ve been repeated hacked and it looks like they are now owned by Verizon, maybe it’s time to move to gmail.
+If you use any of these you should enable this feature.
+If you’re still using Yahoo, they’ve been repeatedly hacked and it looks like they are now owned by Verizon, so I say maybe it’s time to move to gmail.

 Recommendation: Don’t piss off spammers